Originally Published: April 11, 2003 - Last Updated / Reviewed On: May 28, 2015

 Currently, some athletes skip the depletion phase and just increase carbohydrate intake while decreasing training for a few days before the event.
 During prior training for the endurance event, a high carbohydrate diet is recommended — 60 to 70 percent of calories.
 This provides adequate fuel to train at your best.
 Carbo loading only a week before the event, without sufficient carbohydrate intake throughout training, won't work magic.
 A proper diet is recommended throughout all of the training cycle.

 To answer your question about carbo loading with fruits and vegetables, you most likely won't be able to consume enough carbohydrates this way.
 An average sized woman needs at least 300 to 400 grams of carbohydrate, and an average sized man needs 500 to 600 grams or more.
 Considering that a medium-sized apple contains 20 grams, a medium-sized banana has 27 grams, and one cup of cooked broccoli has 9 grams, you'd have to consume an enormous quantity of food.
 In addition, the fiber present in such large amounts of fruits and vegetables could cause gas and discomfort.
 Some people experience diarrhea with very high fruit intake.
 If you carbo load with only refined grains, you also run the risk of becoming constipated.
 A more sound approach would involve choosing from a variety of carbohydrate sources.
 A combination of whole and refined grains, fruits, vegetables, and some sugars is generally recommended to ensure an adequate, healthful, and comfortable intake of carbohydrate.
-The question, What can I eat/drink to prepare for and during a long bike race? may also give you some suggestions for carbo loading.

 And remember, if you are tapering your exercise, you will need fewer calories than during days when you are training heavily.
 Best of luck training for your event!